-BCCI secretary Shirke confirms head coach will be given complete freedom to select support staff; there will be no Team Director with the team in the near future
+BCCI secretary Ajay Shirke confirms head coach will be given complete freedom to select support staff; there will be no Team Director with the team in the near future

 Pune: It's been quite some time since the BCCI started appointing specialist coaches for every department of the game.
 And although the trend might continue in the future, things might be set to go the European soccer style soon, if the statement of the recently appointed BCCI secretary Ajay Shirke is anything to go by.

 From here on, the support staff of the Indian cricket team would be at the chief coach's discretion, the BCCI's secretary Ajay Shirke has confirmed.
 The statement, made at a meet the press in Pune yesterday, also confirmed that there will be no Team Director with the team in the near future.
 "We are going to appoint a chief coach.
 We don't want to burden him with 'this guy or that guy'.
 Once the chief coach is appointed, we will ask him who else he wants on board.